Computational Medicine

 3. Preferred experience in imaging, signal, or text processing using tools such as OpenCV and related computational frameworks;

-4. A strong interest in applying AI to real-world challenges in medicine, healthcare, energy, and environmental systems;
+4. A strong interest in applying AI to real-world biomedical challenges;

 5. A collaborative mindset, intellectual curiosity, and excellent communication skills.